PRERIVID Operational Group: Prediction of vineyard water needs for sustainable use of irrigation water

 PRERIVID aims to develop a vineyard irrigation management tool that allows predicting requirements based on meteorological data, soil humidity and local weather forecasts.
 The aim is to determine water needs, develop a prediction model and an irrigation management tool, evaluate the impact of agronomic techniques, use new digital tools to assess water stress and transfer results to the sector.

-The project focuses on predicting vineyard water needs based on meteorological data and developing calculation and prediction models, as well as understanding the economic impact of irrigation and crop management practices.
+The project focuses on predicting the water needs of the vineyard from meteorological data and developing calculation and prediction models, as well as understanding the economic impact of irrigation and crop management practices.

-- Model for calculating vineyard water needs and estimating 7-day requirements.
+- Model for calculating vineyard water needs and estimating requirements for 7 days.

 - 7-day prediction model of reference evapotranspiration (ETo) and crop coefficient (Kc) for each phenological stage, for different soil types and different wine-growing areas.

-- Irrigation management tool that allows you to determine the current water needs of your vineyard and estimate future irrigation requirements.
+- Irrigation management tool that allows you to determine the current water needs of the vineyard and estimate future irrigation requirements.

 - Management of agronomic techniques that affect the water status of the vineyard.